Horse Training at Rising K Ranch

 My name is Klay Klemic and I have been riding horses my entire life, and have had the opportunity to learn from several great horse trainers as well as a few good cowboys.
-I have worked from horseback on large cattle ranches in Northern Nevada, Northern Utah, Arizona, and New Mexico, which taught me how to work long hours and stay on top of a few rough horses.
-Thankfully, I went on to learn some refinement in horsemanship from some good full-time reining and cowhorse trainers, such as nearby Jim Montgomery in Veyo, Utah.
+I have worked from horseback on large cattle ranches in Northern Nevada, Northern Utah, Arizona, South Dakota, and New Mexico, which taught me how to work long hours and stay on top of a few rough horses.
+Thankfully, I went on to learn refinement in horsemanship from some good full-time reining and cowhorse trainers, such as nearby Jim Montgomery in Veyo, Utah.

 Each horse I take on to train here at Rising K Ranch will LEARN such ground manners as leading safely, lunging, feet handling for farriery, and trailer loading.

 Each horse I take on to train here at Rising K Ranch will LEARN to be comfortable with being roped off of and will learn to be comfortable with dragging logs and live cattle; many of the horses we take on for training also will learn to be comfortable carrying a pack saddle with all its many straps and brichin's and loaded panniers up in the mountains.